-The assignment must be labeled at the top of the page like this "LR 10/4/15" and the label must be in a box, preferably a colored box.
+The assignment must be labeled at the top of the page like this "LR 10/4/15" and the label must be in a box.
 There is a 15 % deduction for work that is not labeled properly.
 See website for sample.

-Description of structure of Lecture Review assignment:
+Description of Lecture Review assignment: